PO Box 609 • Perkinston, MS 39573

 The Science Annex Building houses six offices for instructors, two lecture rooms, and a science computer lab.

-The Science Building houses eleven offices for instructors, a computer lab, seven large lecture rooms, physics laboratory, inorganic chemistry laboratory, organic chemistry laboratory, general biology laboratory, zoology laboratory, vivarium and greenhouse, a microbiology laboratory, and two anatomy and physiology labs.
+The Science Building houses eleven offices for instructors, seven large lecture rooms, physics laboratory, inorganic chemistry laboratory, organic chemistry laboratory, general biology laboratory, zoology laboratory, a microbiology laboratory, two anatomy and physiology labs and a biomedical research lab.
 Each laboratory adjoins spacious storerooms and preparation rooms.

-The Learning Lab is a comprehensive, yet comfortable, academic tutoring facility open to all students that provides one-on-one instruction, small group instruction, and technology-enhanced instruction in English, mathematics and science and internet accessible computers.
+The Learning Lab is a comprehensive, yet comfortable, academic tutoring facility open to all students that provides one-on-one instruction, small group instruction, and online instruction in writing, mathematics and science.
+The Learning Lab also provides computers with Internet access as well as study spaces.

-The Academic Classroom Building houses fifteen general classrooms of varying size.
+The Academic Classroom Building houses fifteen general classrooms of varying sizes.
 Classrooms in this building are used interchangeably for the general education courses.

 The Administration Building houses a large commons area for student lounging, Cyber Café general circulation area, and evening coordinator offices.
-Administrative offices include offices for the Vice President, Deans of Business Services and Instruction, in addition to two conference rooms and lobby area.
+Administrative offices include offices for the Vice President, Deans of Business Services and Teaching & Learning, in addition to two conference rooms and lobby area.

 The Career/Technical Complex — Auto Body and Automotive Technology Building contains large laboratories, and classrooms, faculty offices, storage and supply rooms.